matomo-org/developer-documentation/docs/dimensions.md

 A tracking request could be done like this: `piwik.php?idsite=1&sport_activity_type=running&speed=50`.

-Of course you can add any custom behaviour like limiting the mex speed etc.
+Of course you can add any custom behaviour like limiting the max speed etc.

 ## Segmentation